Top 10

 Year Two

-In your second year, you will examine biological, cognitive, and developmental psychology as you broaden your understanding of aspects including lifespan development and the therapeutic process
+In your second year, you will examine biological, cognitive and developmental psychology as you broaden your understanding of aspects including lifespan development and the therapeutic process

-In addition, you will further your knowledge of and skills in statistical data management, as well as the design and implementation of research experiments.
+In addition, you will further your knowledge and skills in statistical data management, as well as the design and implementation of research experiments.

 Year Three